MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-HistoricalSearch.md

 Use the short date format that's defined in the Regional Options settings on the computer where you're running the command.
 For example, if the computer is configured to use the short date format mm/dd/yyyy, enter 09/01/2018 to specify September 1, 2018.
 You can enter the date only, or you can enter the date and time of day.
 If you enter the date and time of day, enclose the value in quotation marks ("), for example, "09/01/2018 5:00 PM".

+If you don't specify the time of day, the default value 0:00 AM is used.
+For example, the value 12/31/2022 is really "12/31/2022 0:00 AM", which means no data from 12/31/2022 is included (only data from 12/30/2022 is included).

-You also need to specify at least one of the following values in the command: MessageID, RecipientAddress, or SenderAddress.
+You also need to use at least one of the following parameters in the command: MessageID, RecipientAddress, or SenderAddress.

 ```yaml
 Type: DateTime